How To Process Hurt: Enhancing Mental Health And Managing Emotional Pain

 Frequently asked questions (FAQs)

-How do you process your feelings?
+How do you process your feelings and manage anxiety?

 Processing your hurt feelings is often a process.
 When someone who hurt your feelings cannot support you or healthily communicate with you, it may be better to take some space and find healing elsewhere.
 Writing, talking to loved ones, or speaking to a therapist are some possible ways to process hurt feelings.
 You can also try doing self-care things and find ways to make yourself feel more grounded.
 This can mean yoga, meditation, writing, art, working out, taking a bath, or really anything that works for you.
+If your hurt feelings trigger anxiety, these self-care practices can also help you manage and reduce anxious feelings over time.

 How do you process difficult emotions?